Huyton: Governance

 In 1894, the township was included in the Huyton with Roby Urban District.
 "Since the First World War, Huyton-with-Roby has been transformed into a residential suburb of Liverpool, while agriculture, formerly the area's main occupation, has almost disappeared".
 In 1932 Liverpool City Council purchased a large area of the Earl of Derby's Knowsley estate.
 Thereafter, throughout the 1930s, the city built four large housing estates in the north-west of Huyton-with-Roby.
 These Liverpool ‘overspill' housing estates were Fincham, Huyton Farm, Longview and Woolfall Heath.
 Other smaller developments were commissioned by the urban district council or privately commissioned.
 By 1950 the population was over 55,000, the vast majority of whom had moved to the area from the city of Liverpool.

 After the Second World War, the district successfully fought off absorption into the Liverpool City Council boundaries.
 However, its application for borough status failed in 1952.
+Huyton Municipal Building was completed in 1963.

 On 1 April 1974, Huyton-with-Roby became part of the new metropolitan borough of Knowsley.

 By convention, Huyton-with-Roby contains Huyton Park, Roby, Longview, Huyton Quarry, Page Moss, Woolfall Heath, Bowring Park, Fincham, and Court Hey.
-Today this area is divided into seven local government wards: Longview, Page Moss, Roby, St. Bartholomew's, St. Gabriel's, St. Michael's, and Swanside.
+Today this area is covered by six local government wards: Stockbridge, Page Moss, Roby, St. Gabriel's, St. Michael's, and Swanside.
+Stockbridge ward includes Longview (in Huyton) as well as Stockbridge Village (outside Huyton).